 The Danish Warmblood is a relatively new breed that was created with the sole purpose of being a top-quality competition horse.
 The Danish government played no part in the development of the breed so it was left to individual breeders to import horses for breeding themselves.
 They used horses from Germany as well as horses of Spanish origin and crossed them with Denmark’s oldest breed, the Frederiksborg.

-From the very beginning, strict methods of selection were imposed on all horses which helped them to establish their reputation as a top-quality competition horse very quickly.
+From the very beginning, strict methods of selection were imposed on all horses which helped them to establish their reputation as top-quality competition horses very quickly.

 Danish Warmblood facts